Historic Fort Willow

-In 2017, and with support through the Canada 150 Community Infrastructure Program, NVCA and Friends of Fort Willow will be undertaking a number of improvements at Fort Willow, including expanding the trail network and improving signage at the site.
+In 2017, and with support through the Canada 150 Community Infrastructure Program, NVCA and Friends of Fort Willow undertook a number of improvements at Fort Willow, including expanding the trail network and improving signage at the site.

 Hike the surrounding trail network - including the Ganaraska, North Simcoe Rail and Trans Canada trails, and plan to have lunch at the Fort.
 Amenities include picnic tables, dry washrooms (including wheelchair-accessible) and sheltered rest areas are available for family and group use.